|

 Visit German castles and step back to the Middle Ages.
 Feel like the hero in a fairy tale, or the king of baroque.
 Castles in Germany are varied, mysterious and full of history.

-Come on, discover my favourite Burgen & Schlösser in Germany with me.
+Come on, I invite you to discover my favourite Burgen & Schlösser in Germany with me.

 During the Middle Ages, the German realm was divided into dozens of small states, ruled by kings, dukes, earls, and even bishops.
 These states formed the Holy Roman Empire, ruled by an Emperor.
 However, the Emperor's power was rather restricted.